3 Natural Remedies To Grow Back Receding Gums (Science Supported!)

 Everyone knows that sugar feeds bad bacteria in the mouth and makes them multiply like crazy – which leads to dental decay and gum disease.

+So why not employ your very own army of ‘good bacteria’ to fight the invaders?
 People are beginning to learn that the microbiome (bacterial “ecosystem” in the body) is extremely important not only for the gut (which influences not only physical but mental health), but also oral health too!

 It makes perfect sense if you think about it: Just as the “good bacteria” of probiotics fight the bad guys in your stomach, they do the same in your mouth and it is of course the bad bacteria which are responsible for tooth decay, gum disease and bad breath.

-It gets even more serious!
-Bad bacteria in the mouth have also been implicated in heart disease as they work their way around the system.
+It gets even more serious: Bad bacteria in the mouth have also been implicated in heart disease as they work their way around the system.

 One interesting thing I learned about probiotics is that long term use is actually advised.
 They are one of the supplements that ought to be part of a healthy daily regimen for most people.